 Injection site reactions

-In pooled placebo-controlled T2DM phase 3 studies in adult patients, in pooled placebo-controlled weight management phase 3 studies and in pooled placebo-controlled OSA phase 3 studies, injection site reactions were increased for tirzepatide (3.2 %, 8.0 %, and 8.2 %, respectively) compared with placebo (0.4 %, 1.8 %, and 2.6 %, respectively).
+In pooled placebo-controlled T2DM phase 3 studies in adult patients, in pooled placebo-controlled weight management phase 3 studies, in pooled placebo-controlled OSA phase 3 studies, and in a placebo-controlled HFpEF phase 3 study, injection site reactions were increased for tirzepatide (3.2 %, 8.0 %, 8.2 %, and 6.0 %, respectively) compared with placebo (0.4 %, 1.8 %, 2.6 %, and 1.6 %, respectively).

 Overall, in phase 3 studies, the most common signs and symptoms of injection site reactions were erythema and pruritus.
 The maximum severity of injection site reactions for patients was mild (91 %) or moderate (9 %).
 No injection site reactions were serious.